-A measure of the resistance of building materials and structures to the flow of heat; the higher the R-value the better the substance is as thermal insulation.
+A measure of the resistance of building materials and structures to the flow of heat; the higher the R-value the more effective the substance is as thermal insulation.

 where the temperature difference is in degrees Fahrenheit between the two sides of the insulation, the area is in square feet, the time in hours, and the heat loss in Btus.
 If you know the R-value of a partition, you can use this formula to find the heat loss.